Chart Color Schemes

 The level of residential development activity in Warracknabeal is very low in comparison to the average area assessed nationally by AreaSearch

-Warracknabeal has seen approximately 6 residential properties granted approval per year over the past 5 financial years ending FY26.
-This totals an estimated 30 homes.
-In FY26, 0 approvals have been recorded so far.
-The average construction value of new properties is $390,000, slightly above the regional average.
+Warracknabeal recorded approximately six residential properties granted approval per year over the past five financial years ending June 2021.
+This totals an estimated thirty homes.
+As of July 2022, no approvals have been recorded in FY-26.
+The average construction value for new properties is $390,000, slightly above the regional average.

-There were $5.0 million in commercial approvals this financial year.
-Relative to Rest of Vic., Warracknabeal shows around 75% of the construction activity per person and places among the 33rd percentile nationally.
-Recent construction comprises 75.0% detached dwellings and 25.0% townhouses or apartments, maintaining its traditional low density character with a focus on family homes.
-This is a change from the current housing mix of 94.0% houses.
-The estimated population per dwelling approval is 506 people.
+In this financial year, there have been $5.0 million in commercial approvals.
+Relative to the Rest of Vic., Warracknabeal shows approximately 75% of the construction activity per person and places among the 33rd percentile nationally, indicating limited buyer choices and supporting demand for existing homes.
+Recent construction comprises 75.0% detached dwellings and 25.0% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+This shows a change from the current housing mix of 94.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+The estimated count of 509 people in the area per dwelling approval reflects its quiet, low activity development environment.

-With population expected to remain stable or decline, Warracknabeal should see reduced pressure on housing in the future.
+With population expected to remain stable or decline, Warracknabeal should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development